Invention: Blood Glucose Test Strip Dispenser

 But then?
 But then Morgan had an idea.
 And quickly got to work.

-“I always wanted to make a difference in the world, now this is my chance,” Morgan said.
+"I always wanted to make a difference in the world, now this is my chance." - Morgan

 With the help of her parents and her science teacher, Morgan channeled her adversity into ingenuity, creating an invention with the potential to help the 415 million other people around the world with diabetes.
 It’s called the Blood Glucose Test Strip Dispenser – a device that can reduce the potential contamination of test strips caused by manual strip handling when people with diabetes prepare to test their blood sugar.
 It won her a trip to the Invention Convention, and the Koch Young Visioneer Award, which gave her the opportunity to travel with her mom to a real innovation facility (Phillips-Medisize) and learn from professional inventors and refine her idea.

-“I’m really happy that the Invention Convention happened,” Morgan said.
+“I’m really happy that the invention convention happened,” Morgan said.
 “It got me out of my shell and thinking.
-I knew straight away we were going to do something related to diabetes.”
+I knew straight away we’re going to do something related to diabetes.”

-“I also learned this company made a lot of the diabetes products that I have,” Morgan said.
+“I also learned this company made a lot of the products that I have with diabetes,” Morgan said.
 “I met somebody who made my insulin pen.
 And that was really cool.”

 “What surprised me the most was definitely how excited they were to have me,” she continued.
 “I didn’t think the day was going to be literally all about me.”

 And it was.
 The Phillips-Medisize team planned a full day of experimentation, innovation and learning for Morgan to advance her invention and think about how take it to the market.